Amazon Inspector finding types

 Package vulnerability

 Amazon Inspector can generate package vulnerability findings for EC2 instances, ECR container images, and Lambda functions.
-Package vulnerability findings have additional details unique to this finding type, these are the Inspector score and vulnerability intelligence.
+Package vulnerability findings include details that are unique to this type of finding.
+These details are the Inspector score and vulnerability intelligence.

 Code vulnerability